State Representative Mitch Bolinsky is serving his fifth term in the Connecticut General Assembly, proudly representing his hometown, Newtown.

 From 2007 to 2010, Rep. Bolinsky was Director of Marketing and Regulatory Affairs at IDQ/Interdynamics.
 During that time, he co-authored state and federal legislation to reduce the effects of global-warming and developed an industry-first, consumer-friendly recycling program for automotive air conditioning systems.
 His work was written into Congress’ bipartisan American Clean Energy & Security Act of 2009.
 As a trade association liaison for the Automotive Refrigeration Products Institute, he collaborated with industry peers, legislators, U.S. and state EPA entities and consumer advocacy & environmental groups, achieving positive outcomes.
 Previously, he was a Senior Group Product Manager at ITW/Permatex from 2002 to 2007.

 Rep. Bolinsky resides in Newtown with his wife of 30 years, Luisa Fritz-Bolinsky, and children.
-Their 26-year-old daughter, Rachel, completed her undergrad work at UConn in 2012 and her Masters at the University of Hartford in 2015.
+Their 28-year-old daughter, Rachel, completed her undergrad work at UConn in 2012 and her Masters at the University of Hartford in 2015.
 She currently is a locally practicing family therapist.
-Their 21-year-old son, Matthew, currently attends PITT, studying Finance on a “Pre-Law Track”.
-When he’s not studying, he interns and does work study.
+Their 23-year-old son, Matthew, currently attends PITT, studying Finance on a “Pre-Law Track”.